WNYJ-TV: As WNYJ-TV

 In late October 2013, it was announced that WFME-TV would become an affiliate of the MHz Worldview public broadcasting network, effective November 1, 2013.
 On that date, WFME-TV's callsign was changed to WNYJ-TV; WFME-TV later confirmed this on its own website.

 Since then, WNYJ-TV has changed programming on its station.
 On February 1, 2014, WNYJ began carrying Blue Ocean Network from 6 a.m. until 8 p.m. and then aired MHz Worldview programming from 8 p.m. until 6 a.m.
-On May 1, 2014, programming was changed again with MHZ Worldview programming changed to France 24 in the nighttime hours.
-MHZ Worldview programming was moved to the third subchannel while France 24 was added full-time to the second subchannel.
-In mid-September, 2014, Blue Ocean Network programming was dropped and France 24 went full-time, with the second subchannel reserved for future programming.
+On May 1, 2014, programming was changed again with MHz Worldview programming changed to France 24 in the nighttime hours.
+MHz Worldview programming was moved to the third subchannel while France 24 was added full-time to the second subchannel.
+In mid-September 2014, Blue Ocean Network programming was dropped and France 24 went full-time, with the second subchannel reserved for future programming.
 On December 1, 2014, programming was changed again with CNC World programming placed on the primary channel and France 24 programming moved back to the second sub-channel.
 In 2015, France 24 programming was discontinued, leaving CNC World on channel 66.1, MHz Worldview on channel 66.2 and audio from WFME-FM on another subchannel.

 In the FCC's incentive auction, WNYJ-TV elected to sell its spectrum and go off the air; it sold its spectrum for $120,974,061 and indicated that it would not enter into any channel sharing agreements.
 WNYJ-TV ceased operations October 25, 2017; the station's license was cancelled the next day at Family Stations' request.
-CNC World was later moved to WZME on subchannel .2 until 2019 while MHz Worldview would not have an affiliate in the New York Metropolitan area until November 2018 when WNDT-CD and WMBQ-CD (both owned by WNET) returned on the air as an MHz Worldview affiliate.
+CNC World was later moved to WZME on subchannel .2 until 2019 while MHz Worldview would not have an affiliate in the New York metropolitan area until November 2018 when WNDT-CD and WMBQ-CD (both owned by WNET) returned on the air as an MHz Worldview affiliate.

 Technical information

 Subchannels

-The station's digital channel was multiplexed:
+The station's channel was multiplexed: